MaxManthey/100DaysOfCode/README.md

 Project difficulties:
 e - easy (Projects that should be easy to me / I have done something like this before)
 i - intermediate (Projects that are a bit trickier but still in my comfort zone and shouldn't be too hard to do)
+a - advanced (Projects that are out of my comfort zone to extend my skills in certain areas)